 We hope that everyone is doing well and has stayed healthy through these bizarre times.
-We have been out of the studio since March 13th and are looking forward to getting back to work again.
-We are hoping to be back in the studio as soon as Governor Cuomo gives the okay.
-Hopefully that will be sometime in early June.
 As we ease back into things, we want to make sure that we do everything possible to keep our clients, staff and community safe.
 We have spent time working out the best way to do things now that we will need to maintain a bit more distance from our clients in the studio.

 Not only will we be wearing our masks any time we are interacting with clients, we will also have extra masks on hand if they do not have one with them and wish to wear one at any time during the process – though we highly recommend they take the mask off for their portrait.

 Immediately upon entering the studio our clients will have access to a clean, sanitized changing room with running water, soap and hand sanitizer on the counter.
 We have also started to build up a supply of Purell to keep around the studio and will have dispensers of it everywhere.
 From the moment a client walks in, until they walk out, they will have hand sanitizer within arms reach.

 Check List Prior To Entering Studio